Bill seeks to cap annual rent increases for leased nursing home properties

 People are also reading…

-"This bill would help ensure that more money is available for resident care," Brewer, who was appointed to her role in 2019 by Gov. Phil Murphy, said in a statement during the Committee's meeting on Sept.
-15.
+"This bill would help ensure that more money is available for resident care," Brewer, who was appointed to her role in 2019 by Gov. Phil Murphy, said in a statement during the committee's meeting last week.

+JACKSON HOLE, Wyoming — A half-hour drive or so from the resort where the high priests of in…

-The bill passed through the Assembly Health Committee during its last meeting on Sept.
-15, an 8-1-2 vote.
+The bill passed the Assembly Health Committee on Sept.
+15 by an 8-1-2 vote.
 The bill now heads to the Assembly Aging and Senior Services Committee.

-A Senate version, S2890, was introduced to the Senate and referred to the Referred to Senate Health, Human Services and Senior Citizens Committee in June.
+A Senate version, S2890, was introduced in that chamber and referred to the Senate Health, Human Services and Senior Citizens Committee in June.

-John Indyk, vice president of the state's Health Care Association, said cost reports, instead, should be filed.
+John Indyk, vice president of the Health Care Association of New Jersey, said cost reports, instead, should be filed.
 Cost reports were filed until 2015, but then Gov. Chris Christie unmandated them, he said.

 Cost reports, Indyk said, break down how much a facility spends on various expenditures, which, in turn, gauges Medicaid reimbursement rates.